St Margaret's School for Girls

 St Margaret’s School for Girls is the oldest all-through girls’ school in Scotland and caters for pupils aged three to 18 in a nursery, junior school and senior school.
-St Margaret’s is an independent charitable trust that warmly welcomes girls of all denominations and faiths.

 St Margaret's is a member of the Scottish Council of Independent Schools (SCIS), Girls' Schools Association and Queen Margaret of Scotland Girls' Schools Association.
+Girls from all faiths and denominations can gain into the school.

 History

 Beginnings, 1846-1888

 The school was first established in 1846 by 21-year-old Ann Stephen as a day school for girls in the drawing room of her parents' house at 1 Union Wynd, where pupils were taught writing, music, sewing, French and German.
 After 10 years, the school moved to 13 Union Row, where it was extended to a 'day and boarding school'.
 Miss Stephen retired in 1874, and the school was taken over by two sisters, the Misses Reid, who ran it for just four years.

 In 1878, Mary Andrew became headteacher, teaching French to the girls and insisting that they speak it at all meals and for certain hours in the evening; a fine was imposed on anyone who lapsed.
 According to the 1881 census, 13 boarders from the age of 11 to 19 lived at the school with Miss Andrew and a governess, a cook and a servant.
 Sadly, Miss Andrew died at the age of 40 in 1888.